-2ND ON MAIN, 2 MAIN ST. SALEM, VA 24153.
-The above establishment is applying to the VIRGINIA ALCOHOLIC BEVERAGE CONTROL (ABC) AUTHORITY for a Wine and Beer OFF Premises license to sell or manufacture alcoholic beverages.
-AUDRA DOYLE, OWNER issuance of this license must be submitted to ABC no later than 30 days from the publishing date of the first of two required newspaper legal notices.
-Objections should be registered at www.abc.virginia.gov or 800-552-3200
+2ND ON MAIN, 2 MAIN ST. SALEM.
+VA 24153.
+The above establishment is applying to the VIRGINIA ALCOHOLIC BEVERAGE CONTROL (ABC) AUTHORITY for a Wine and Beer OFF Premises license to sell or manufacture alcoholic beverages AUDRA DOYLE, OWNER must be submitted to ABC no later than 30 days from the publishing date of the first of two required newspaper legal notices Objections should be registered at www.abc.virginia.gov or 800-552-3200